Continuing Education Activity

 Hepatitis A

-Hepatitis A is most prevalent in developing countries.
-1:1000 pregnant women are infected with acute Hepatitis A virus.
-The disease is mostly self-limited, with mortality of 0.3% to 0.6%.[12]
+HAV is most prevalent in developing countries.
+1:1000 pregnant women are infected with acute HAV.
+The disease is mainly self-limited, with a mortality of 0.3% to 0.6%.[12]

 Hepatitis B

-Hepatitis B affects more than 250 million individuals worldwide and is the most common cause of chronic hepatitis worldwide.
-Sixty-five million women of childbearing age are infected with chronic hepatitis B virus.
-About 800,000 to 1.4 million people are infected with the Hepatitis B virus in the United States.
+HBV affects more than 250 million individuals worldwide and is the most common cause of chronic hepatitis worldwide.
+Approximately 65 million women of childbearing age are infected with chronic HBV.
+About 800,000 to 1.4 million people are infected with HBV in the United States.
+A 0.7% to 0.9% prevalence of chronic HBV infection among pregnant women in the United States has been noted.[13]

 Hepatitis C